-The students will attend the regular session of PROMYS at Boston University (June 30 - August 10, 2013) and follow up their six weeks at PROMYS with participation in the one-week (August 11 - August 17, 2013) residential Oxford Masterclasses in Combinatorics, at Oxford University, England in which a number of PROMYS students and counselors will also be engaged.
-Professor David Conlon will run the Oxford Masterclasses.
+CMI-PROMYS Scholars will attend the regular session of PROMYS at Boston University (June 29 - August 9, 2014) and follow up their six weeks at PROMYS with participation in the one-week (August 10 - August 16, 2014) residential Oxford Masterclasses in Geometry, at Oxford University, England in which a number of PROMYS students and counselors will also be engaged.
+Professor Alexander Ritter will direct the Oxford Masterclasses.

 PROMYS lectures, discussions, and problem sets are in English.
 Applicants should possess English language skills which are strong enough to enable full participation.

 PROMYS is happy to speak with the schools of accepted students to assist in the resolution of any conflicts between school attendance dates and PROMYS participation dates.

 The regular PROMYS application is available here, and the Regular Application deadline for PROMYS is April 15.